Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 - terraform
 - hcl
 - yaml
-name: Using Azure DevOps Pipelines Managed Identity or OpenID Connect (OIDC) with Azure for Terraform Deployments
+name: Using Azure DevOps Pipelines Workload identity federation (OIDC) or Managed Identity with Azure for Terraform Deployments
-description: A sample showing how to configure Azure DevOps Managed Identity or OpenID Connect (OIDC) connection to Azure with Terraform and then use that configuration to deploy resources with Terraform.
+description: A sample showing how to configure Azure DevOps Workload identity federation (OIDC) or Managed Identity connection to Azure with Terraform and then use that configuration to deploy resources with Terraform.
 products:
 - azure
 - azure-devops
 urlFragment: azure-devops-terraform-oidc-ci-cd
 ---

-# Using Managed Identity or OIDC to Authenticate from Azure DevOps Pipelines to Azure for Terraform Deployments
+# Using Azure DevOps Pipelines Workload identity federation (OIDC) or Managed Identity with Azure for Terraform Deployments

 This is a two part sample.
 The first part demonstrates how to configure Azure and Azure DevOps for credential free deployment with Terraform.
 The second part demonstrates an end to end Continuous Delivery Pipeline for Terraform.